 She throws her manicured hands to her cheeks, but I can still see the smug glow beneath.

-‘I told you he got a place at Cambridge, didn’t I?
+‘You know he got a place at Cambridge, don’t you?
 Well, now he wants to spend a year in China.’

 ‘Learning Mandarin.
 Essential if you want a top job.’

 I mumble something about Matt having a good head on his shoulders, but frankly, I hope he goes under a rickshaw.
 She hasn’t asked about her nephew yet so I tell her anyway.